isc-projects/kea/doc/sphinx/kea-messages.rst

     hook library at index %1 removed all callouts on hook %2

 Logged at debug log level 55.
-A debug message issued when all callouts on the specified hook registered by the library with the given index were removed.
+This debug message is issued when all callouts on the specified hook registered by the library with the given index were removed.
 This is similar to the HOOKS_CALLOUTS_REMOVED message (and the two are likely to be seen together), but is issued at a lower-level in the hook framework.